Your search results

 How to Find These Hidden Gardens: Tips for Travelers

-• Use a reliable map app: Google Maps is helpful for gardens like Le Jardin Secret and Jardin Majorelle, but don’t rely on it for smaller, unlisted ones.
+• Use a reliable map app: Google Maps is helpful for gardens like Le Jardin Secret and Jardin Majorelle, but do not rely on it for smaller, unlisted ones.
+Stay connected with a local eSIM Morocco for data on the go.

 • Visit during weekdays: Gardens are less crowded Monday through Thursday.
 Early morning (9-10 AM) or late afternoon (4-5 PM) offers the best light and tranquility.